AspectOfJerry/monty-hall/README.md

 ## Code explained

-Here's a line by line explanation of the code in `montyHall.js`:
+Here's a line-by-line explanation of the code in `montyHall.js`:

-Line 13: Save the timestamp at the start of execution
+Line 13: Save the timestamp at the start of the execution.

 ```js
 const start_time = performance.now();